.blk File Format

 where:

-• <type> – the type of parameter,
+• <type>: The type of parameter,

-• <values> – a list of values of the corresponding type separated by a semicolon or a new line.
+• <values>: A list of values of the corresponding type separated by a semicolon or a new line.

 param1:i[]=[42; 43; 44;]